fork-the-planet/ml-acn-embed/README.md

 Official source code, documentation, and other files for training models and replicating the experiments in the paper, [_A Theoretical Framework for Acoustic Neighbor Embeddings_](https://arxiv.org/abs/2412.02164).

-Pre-trained models with an accessible end-user Python interface are also provided.
+Pretrained models with an accessible end-user Python interface are also provided.

 ## Quick start for end users of pretrained embedders